ampproject/amphtml/ads/smartclip.md

 Supported parameters:

-All parameters are mandatory, only "extra" is optional.
+All parameters are mandatory, only `data-extra` is optional.

 - ```data-plc``` (String, non-empty)
 - ```data-sz``` (String, non-empty)